AmitTzah/workout-timer-app/README.md

 # Exercise Timer App

-A personal Android exercise timer app designed to manage alternating sets for different exercises within fixed time intervals.
+A personal Android exercise timer app designed to manage sequential and alternating workouts within fixed time intervals.
 The app also stores workout summaries and allows users to set and track fitness goals.

 ## Core Functionality